nachocaru/xaprb.com/content/blog/2009-11-01-catching-erroneous-queries-without-mysql-proxy.md

 tags:
   - MySQL Proxy
 ---
 MySQL Proxy is a really neat tool.
 I remember a few years back when I first saw Jan talking about it.
 Back in those days it was significantly different than it is now, but the concept remains the same: direct your database traffic through a man-in-the-middle.
-[Chris Calender&#8217;s post on capturing erroneous queries with MySQL Proxy][1] shows one use for Proxy.
+[Chris Calender's post on capturing erroneous queries with MySQL Proxy][1] shows one use for Proxy.
 But wait.
 MySQL Proxy is just inspecting the MySQL protocol.
-And unless you&#8217;re using it for something else too, having a man in the middle to catch errors is like standing in the middle of the street and blocking traffic to count the cars on the street.
-Why don&#8217;t you stand on the sidewalk to count the cars instead?
+And unless you're using it for something else too, having a man in the middle to catch errors is like standing in the middle of the street and blocking traffic to count the cars on the street.
+Why don't you stand on the sidewalk to count the cars instead?

 ### Observing without interrupting

 Maybe we can use tcpdump.
-If you search Google you&#8217;ll see lots of examples of using tcpdump and grep to extract queries from the MySQL protocol.
-These examples usually fall on their face when there are multi-line queries, or the compressed protocol is in use, but here there&#8217;s another problem: the error flag is just a field in the protocol, and that&#8217;s not very easy to inspect with grep.
-I&#8217;m not sure it&#8217;s even reasonably possible.
+If you search Google you'll see lots of examples of using tcpdump and grep to extract queries from the MySQL protocol.
+These examples usually fall on their face when there are multi-line queries, or the compressed protocol is in use, but here there's another problem: the error flag is just a field in the protocol, and that's not very easy to inspect with grep.
+I'm not sure it's even reasonably possible.

 Maatkit to the rescue!
 The mk-query-digest tool can understand the protocol and we can then filter and manipulate however we wish.
 As usual, begin by downloading it:

 `<pre>wget http://www.maatkit.org/get/mk-query-digest</pre>`
-Next, let&#8217;s set it up to observe the traffic so we can see what&#8217;s happening on the server.
+Next, let's set it up to observe the traffic so we can see what's happening on the server.

 `<pre>tcpdump -i lo port 3306 -s 65535 -xnq -tttt \
    | perl mk-query-digest --type tcpdump</pre>`
-That&#8217;ll capture traffic on port 3306 and push it into mk-query-digest, which defaults to aggregating and reporting on queries.
-But what we really want to do with that traffic is filter out all the traffic that doesn&#8217;t have errors.
-This is a one-liner, but I&#8217;ll take a detour to show you how to fish instead of just giving you the fish.
+That'll capture traffic on port 3306 and push it into mk-query-digest, which defaults to aggregating and reporting on queries.
+But what we really want to do with that traffic is filter out all the traffic that doesn't have errors.
+This is a one-liner, but I'll take a detour to show you how to fish instead of just giving you the fish.

 ### Writing mk-query-digest filters

 You can filter and transform query events any way you wish with the `--filter` command-line option.
 To do this, you have to know the structure of a query event, as seen by mk-query-digest.
-This is really easy; let&#8217;s create a filter that simply prints the event itself with Perl&#8217;s built-in Data::Dumper module, so we can see it:
+This is really easy; let's create a filter that simply prints the event itself with Perl's built-in Data::Dumper module, so we can see it:

 `<pre>tcpdump -i lo port 3306 -s 65535 -xnq -tttt \
    | perl mk-query-digest --type tcpdump --filter 'print Dumper $event'</pre>`
-I&#8217;ll test this by leaving it running in one terminal, and running a malformed query, such as &#8216;SELECT&#8217; without any FROM, in another terminal:
+I'll test this by leaving it running in one terminal, and running a malformed query, such as 'SELECT' without any FROM, in another terminal:

 `<pre>mysql> select;
 ERROR 1064 (42000): You have an error in your SQL syntax...